KenWhitesell/django-4-cas-server/README.rst

 * ``CAS_AUTH_CLASS``: A dotted path to a class or a class implementing ``cas_server.auth.AuthUser``.
-The default is ``"cas_server.auth.DjangoAuthUser"`` Available classes bundled with ``django-cas-server`` are listed below in the `Authentication backend`_ section.
+The default is ``"cas_server.auth.DjangoAuthUser"`` Available classes bundled with ``django-4-cas-server`` are listed below in the `Authentication backend`_ section.

 * ``SESSION_COOKIE_AGE``: This is a django setting.
 Here, it controls the delay in seconds after